Explore the inspiring stories of famous neurodivergent people in history and today who proved that differences drive success.

 His family history and neurodivergent traits fueled his fascination with the paranormal, leading him to write and star in Ghostbusters, one of the most iconic films of the 1980s.

-His deep focus on niche interests and unique way of thinking also contributed to his inventive comedic style and memorable characters, setting him apart in Hollywood.
+His deep focus on niche interests and unique thinking also contributed to his inventive comedic style and memorable characters, setting him apart in Hollywood.

 Aykroyd’s neurodivergence has influenced his personal life and played a key role in his success as a writer, performer, and cultural innovator.